ndineth100/web-scraper-chrome-extension/README.md

 # Web Scraper
-Web Scraper is a chrome browser extension built for data extraction from web pages.
+Web Scraper is a chrome browser extension and a library built for data extraction from web pages.
 Using this extension you can create a plan (sitemap) how a web site should be traversed and what should be extracted.
 Using these sitemaps the Web Scraper will navigate the site accordingly and extract all data.
 Scraped data later can be exported as CSV.

-Install the extension from [Chrome store] [chrome-store]
+To use it as an extension install it from [Chrome store] [chrome-store]

+To use it as a library do `npm i webscraper-headless`

 ### Features